AspenJames/react-types-of-components-v-000/README.md

 Keeping all the more complex logic in one place makes it easier to follow the flow of information.
 It also keeps many components simpler and free of clutter.

-Container components, having to deal with state, are usually class components Presentational components are most often functional components as they don't need to contain custom methods, relying mainly on props.
+Container components, having to deal with state, are usually class components.
+Presentational components are most often functional components as they don't need to contain custom methods, relying mainly on props.